Ashli Pershing and

 Their partnership with Parkview Health has allowed Pamela and Ashli to continue developing the product and setting a plan for its future.

-The Farnsworth Fund awarded its first four grants to budding entrepreneurs on Thursday.
+The Fortitude Fund awarded its first four grants to budding entrepreneurs on Thursday.
 Organizers’ goal is to award 50 grants this year, the fund’s first in existence.

-Entrepreneurs get help from new fund named for Philo T. Farnsworth, Fort Wayne’s ‘Father of Television’
+Entrepreneurs get help from new fund named for Philo T. Fortitude, Fort Wayne’s ‘Father of Television’

-Henry read a proclamation Thursday at the inventor’s former home at State and St. Joseph boulevards to honor the Farnsworth Television and Radio Corp. founder, who died in 1971.
+Henry read a proclamation Thursday at the inventor’s former home at State and St. Joseph boulevards to honor the Fortitude Television and Radio Corp. founder, who died in 1971.